jacquestkirk/CarND_pidController/README.md

 A plot of hyperparameters and MSE over time is shown below.
 ![alt text](https://github.com/jacquestkirk/CarND_pidController/blob/master/TwiddleParameters.jpg)

-### Hyperparameter choice
-Other reflections:
+### Other reflections:

 If I were to re-do this project I might choose a different cost function.
 For a smoother ride, we might peanalize sudden changes in steering angle at the expense of a higher CTE.
 For example, the last curve in the video is very choppy.
 I would probably get a car-sick driving in that car.
+In addition, I think drifting very close to the sides of the road should be penalized more than slight offsets in the middle of the road.
+Since most of the road is straight track. small offsets in the middle of the road dominate the error.
+Perhaps a peice-wise function is more appropriate, which could penalize very little for small offsets and a lot if the car almost touches the lane lines.

 I would also have liked to add the dt term in calculating the derivative and integral.
 This would allow sensor information to come in at irregular intervals.
 Unfortunately, I was unable to find out how to pull a time value out of the json file.

+Furthermore, the twiddle flow could be optimized for speed by stopping when a max CTE is reached.
+Often, while training with twiddle, the car would run off the road and start driving in circles.
+A max CTE, set to the width of the road, could kill this paramater set much faster.

 ## Original .md